icalles1998/2018-colab-FernandoGonzalez/Algorithms for Robots/Parallax Servomotor Odometry/description.md

     #Import libraries:
     import RPi.GPIO as GPIO
     import time
    The "RPi.GPIO" library allows us to control the GPIO pins of the Raspberry Pi.
-On the other hand, "time" library is needed but we will see it later.
+On the other hand, "time" library is also needed but we will see it later.

+   Now there are some parameters I'm going to comment:

+    #Constants:
+    DcMin = 29
+    DcMax = 971
+    Pi = 3.1416
+    FullCircle = 2 * pi #Total angle of the circle.
+You can choose de measure (rad or degrees) DutyScale = 1000
+    Q2Min = FullCircle / 4 #Minimun angle of second quadrant
+    Q3Max = Q2Min * 3 #Minimum angle of fourth quadrant
+    Encoder = 24 #feedback pin

+    turns = 0 #This parameter will servs us to know the direction of rotation of servo We have eight parameters that are considered constants becasue they don't vary.
+Only be able be changed one of them.
+"FullCircle" constant defines the total angle if we considerate the full circle.
+You can work with radians or with degrees, dependin of you write '2 * Pi' or '360'.
+So, if you prefer work with degrees, you only have to change '2 * Pi' for '360'.